dapr/docs/daprdocs/content/en/developing-applications/develop-components/pluggable-components/pluggable-components-sdks/_index.md

 is_preview: true
 ---

-The Dapr SDKs are the easiest way for you to create Dapr Pluggable Components.
-Choose your favorite language and get up and running with Dapr in minutes.
+The Dapr SDKs are the easiest way for you to create pluggable components.
+Choose your favorite language and start creating components in minutes.

 ## Pluggable Components SDKs